 On January 27, 2005, WFI Government Services, Inc. ("WGSI"), entered into a stock purchase agreement (the "Stock Purchase Agreement") to acquire all of the issued and outstanding shares of capital stock of TLA Associates (TLA).
-The purchase price for the acquisition was \$34 million in cash, including direct acquisition costs of approximately \$0.6 million.
+The purchase price for the acquisition was \$34 million in cash, plus direct acquisition costs of approximately \$0.6 million.
 TLA provides services including network engineering, network infrastructure support, information assurance, application development, and managed services, including network maintenance and monitoring, to government agencies.

 The acquisition was accounted for under the provisions of purchase method accounting in accordance with Statement of Financial Accounting Standards No. 141 "Business Combinations" (SFAS No. 141).
 The excess purchase price paid over the fair value of tangible net assets acquired was allocated to goodwill in the amount of \$28.0 million and to identifiable finite lived intangible assets in the amount of \$2.7 million.
 The identified intangible assets consist of backlog of \$1.3 million, customer relationships of \$0.8 million and non-competition agreements \$0.6 million.
-The estimated post-closing working capital adjustment of \$3.3 million which was allocated to goodwill is expected to be paid in the second quarter of 2005 and will increase the purchase price to \$37.9 million.
+The estimated post-closing working capital adjustment of \$3.3 million, which was allocated to goodwill, was paid in the second quarter of 2005, and increased the purchase price to \$37.9 million, which includes direct acquisition cost of \$0.6 million.
 The allocation of the purchase price is subject to adjustments within a one year period of the acquisition date.
-The results of operations of TLA since the acquisition date are included in the Company's unaudited consolidated financial statements for the three months ended March 31, 2005, and are a component of the Company's government network services operating segment.
+The results of operations of TLA since the acquisition date are included in the Company's unaudited consolidated financial statements for the six months ended June 30, 2005, and are a component of the Company's government network services operating segment.

-The following summary presents pro forma consolidated results of operations for the quarter ended March 31, 2004 as if the acquisition described above had occurred at the beginning of the quarter ended March 31, 2004, and includes adjustments that were directly attributable to the transaction or were expected to have a continuing impact on the Company.
+The following summary presents pro forma consolidated results of operations for the three and six months ended June 30, 2004 as if the acquisition described above had occurred January 1, 2004, and includes adjustments that were directly attributable to the transaction or were expected to have a continuing impact on the Company.

 The pro forma results are unaudited and for illustrative purposes only for the applicable periods, and do not purport to be indicative of the actual results which would have occurred had the transactions been completed as of the beginning of the periods, nor are they indicative of results of operations which may occur in the future.
-The following is also a reconciliation of GAAP to pro forma financial results for the quarter ended March 31, 2004 (all unaudited amounts except per share amounts are in millions):
+The following is also a reconciliation of GAAP to pro forma financial results for the three and six months ended June 30, 2004 (all unaudited amounts except per share amounts are in millions):